 If you want to grasp the urban flair of a new place, there is no better way, than getting on your feet and roaming the streets and neighborhoods.

-Although Prague is home to talented artists, the walls here are not as flooded with street art as major European capitals like Berlin or Lisbon.
-However, if you put a little effort in your search, you will be rewarded by marvelous examples of urban arts.
+Although Prague is home to talented artists, the walls here are not as flooded with street art as in major European capitals like Berlin or Lisbon.
+However, if you put a little effort in your search, you will be rewarded by marvelous examples of urban arts, even here in Prague.